bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 ## Bevy Cargo Features

-In Bevy projects, you can enable/disable various parts of Bevy using cargo features.
+You can enable/disable various parts of Bevy using cargo features.

 Many common features are enabled by default.
+Unfortunately, Cargo does not let you just disable individual default features.
 If you want to disable some of them, you need to disable all of them and re-enable the ones you need.

-Unfortunately, Cargo does not let you just disable individual default features.
+This is highly recommended if you are developing a library crate.
+It is also a good way to reduce binary sizes, if you care about that.

 Here is how you might configure your Bevy: